Trishan8/ISI-B.Math-Sem--III/README.md

 ### Topology ###

 * This course was instructed by [Prof. Maneesh Thakur](https://isi.irins.org/profile/122628).
-During the course we mostly followed Introduction to topology and modern analysis by [G.F.Simmons](https://www.academia.edu/41477596/_Simmons_Introduction_to_Topology_and_Modern_Analysis) and Topology by [J.Munkres](http://mathcenter.spb.ru/nikaan/2019/topology/4.pdf).
+During the course we mostly followed <em> Introduction to topology and modern analysis </em> by [G.F.Simmons](https://www.academia.edu/41477596/_Simmons_Introduction_to_Topology_and_Modern_Analysis) and <em> Topology </em> by [J.Munkres](http://mathcenter.spb.ru/nikaan/2019/topology/4.pdf).
 All the assignments in this course and their solution can be found [here](https://github.com/Trishan8/ISI-B.Math-Sem-IV/tree/main/Topology).

   * This course was mainly for point set topology but oure professor covered some interesting topics like Topological groups, Classification of surfaces.
-For these the text refences were, <em> A Basic course in algebraic topology </em> by [W.S.Massey](https://link.springer.com/book/10.1007/978-1-4939-9063-4) and <em> Basic Topology by [Armstrong](https://libgen.rs/book/index.php?md5=8B995F78BB1E7FA0B53CA57F21FD5003).
+For these the text refences were, <em> A Basic course in algebraic topology </em> by [W.S.Massey](https://link.springer.com/book/10.1007/978-1-4939-9063-4) and <em> Basic Topology </em> by [Armstrong](https://libgen.rs/book/index.php?md5=8B995F78BB1E7FA0B53CA57F21FD5003).

  * This [Homework](https://github.com/Trishan8/ISI-B.Math-Sem-IV/blob/main/Topology/Topo-homework-2(Printed).pdf) is very special.
 While solving these problems we came across p-adic topology and compact-open topology.